 Each trader has to decide if the trade off between quicker signals and more whipsaw to slower signals and smoother price movement, is worth it.

 Stochastic Oscillator Strategies For Swing Trading or Day Trading.

 Now that we know that the Stochastic is a momentum oscillator that measures the momentum of the last X periods (look back), let’s look at some uses of the indicator.

 Ensure you use any trading indicator in the context of an overall trading plan.
 Price action is often one way traders will utilize a trading indicator when trading.

-Overbought and Oversold Stochastic
+Overbought and Oversold Stochastic Trading Strategy

-But it doesn’t mean the move will continue.
+But it also doesn’t mean the move will continue.
 There will be times that a reversal will correlate to an oversold or overbought Stochastic reading.

 We are looking at momentum and when momentum is high enough to force the Stochastic lines into either of these levels, it indicates strength/weakness and if you’ve traded long enough, this can indicate the market is primed for a reversal.

 This chart shows a market in both conditions and you can see that: